Jmcleodfoss/pstreader/pst/README.md

 ### SubnodeBTree.java
     java -cp xml.jar io.github.jmcleod.pst.SubnodeBTree pst-file

+Show information about each node in the subnode B-tree.
+For each node, show:
+* The node ID
+* Whether the node is internal (metadata) or user data
+* The node index
+* The block ID key, Index, and type (internal/metadata or user data) for the data block for this node
+* The block ID key, Index, and type for the sub-node B-tree for this node
+* The parent node ID of this node
+* This node's index on the heap

 #### Output
 > Subnode BTree for NID 0x00000061: Internal node index 0x00000003, BID(data) key 0x01d5b1de 0x00756c77 (internal), BID(subnode) key 0x01d5b1ee 0x00756c7b (internal) Parent NID 0x00000000: Heap node index 0x00000000